wsydney76/craft-contentoverview/README.md

 - tabs[] (array, tabs of the page)
     - label (string, tab text)
     - id (string, unique id, used as anchor)
+    - scope (?string page|widget, whether to show this tab only on the page or in widgets)
     - columns[] (array, columns inside the tab container, uses a 12 columns grid)
         - width (int, number of columns occupied, 1-12)
         - sections[] (array, sections display inside the column)